davidy87/ETL-spotify-data/README.md

 # ETL-spotify-data
-It is a simple data engineering project that covers ETL (extract, transport, load) process.
+It is a simple data engineering project that covers ETL (extract, transform, load) process.